kumisniy/bot/README.md

 <div align="center">
   <img src="pancakexx.png" width="200"/>
   <h1>PancakeX</h1>
-  <h2>THIS NEW VERSION IS FOR AVAX ONLY, WORKING ON ADDING ALL MAIN CHAINS!</h2>
+  <h2>THIS NEW VERSION IS FOR AVAX ONLY, WORKING ON ADDING ALL MAIN CHAINS!
+UPDATE: WORKING ON A BUG FIX ATM</h2>
   <p>Snipe New Tokens on all AVAX Dexes within 1 millisecond</p>

   [![npm version](https://badgen.net/npm/v/@faker-js/faker)](https://www.npmjs.com/package/@faker-js/faker)